schoeberl/librelane/docs/source/contributors/ci.md

 ## Components

-The OpenLane CI uses Nix and PIP to produce the following components:
+The LibreLane CI uses Nix and PIP to produce the following components:

 * Python Package → Uploaded to [PyPI](https://pypi.org/)
-  * Installable via `pip3 install openlane`
+  * Installable via `pip3 install librelane`
-* Cached Linux Binaries -> Uploaded to [Cachix](https://openlane.cachix.org)
+* Cached Linux Binaries -> Uploaded to [Cachix](https://librelane.cachix.org)
-  * Usable by invoking `nix-shell` on the OpenLane repository
+  * Usable by invoking `nix-shell` on the LibreLane repository
   * Derivative: **Docker Image** → Uploaded to [GHCR](https://ghcr.io/)
     * Usable by using the Python package and adding `--dockerized` at the beginning of an invocation, no Nix needed
-* Cached macOS Binaries -> Uploaded to [Cachix](https://openlane.cachix.org)
+* Cached macOS Binaries -> Uploaded to [Cachix](https://librelane.cachix.org)
-  * Usable by invoking `nix-shell` on the OpenLane repository
+  * Usable by invoking `nix-shell` on the LibreLane repository

 All aforementioned products have their inputs linted for code-standards and have a smoke-test of some kind run on them before publishing.
 Additionally, the Python